 The Company determines the appropriate classification of its investments at the time of acquisition and reevaluates such classification at each balance sheet date.
 Investments that do not have readily determinable fair values are stated at cost.
-The Company monitors investments for impairment in accordance with ASC Topic 325-35-2, "Impairment" and ASC Topic 320-35-17 through 35-35, "Scope of Impairment Guidance."
-See Note 6 for further discussion of the Company's investments.
+The Company monitors investments for impairment whenever events or changes in circumstances indicate that the investment's carrying value may not be recoverable.
+An impairment charge would be recognized when the carrying amount exceeds its fair value.
+See Note 7 for further discussion of the Company's investments.